erkyrath/zarf-signal-cli/README.md

 The first time you run the script, it will display a QR code.
 (Make sure you are running the script in a terminal which supports ANSI color!)
 In your mobile Signal app, select "Linked Devices", then "Link New Device", and scan this QR code.
 This will give the script access to your Signal account.
 It will appear as a linked device named "zarf-signal-cli".

 You can unlink the script at any time in your mobile Signal app.
-This removes its access to your account.
+This removes its permission to use your account.

 The client library stores authentication data in the current working directory, in a `data` subdir and two `.sqlite` files.
-You probably want to keep those in a private directory.
+You probably want to `cd` to a private directory before running this.